larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

 To avoid any impact from restructured support operations, executives decided to migrate on-premises customer support systems into Microsoft Azure.
 The hope is that running Linux VMs on Azure should enable Fabrikam to lower costs while sustaining or even increasing availability of the application.

--   **Phase I:** Lift and shift the application from on-premises to Azure IaaS using an auto scaling Virtual Machine Scale Set and a MySQL cluster with 3 nodes
+-   **Phase I:** Lift and shift the application from on-premises to Azure IaaS using an auto scaling Virtual Machine Scale Set and a MySQL cluster with 3 nodes.

--   **Phase II:** Migrate to PaaS using Azure App Services with a Linux Docker Container and Azure Database for MySQL
+-   **Phase II:** Migrate to PaaS using Azure App Services with a Linux Docker Container and Azure Database for MySQL.

 **Phase I will result in an environment resembling this diagram:**